CGI-LAB/Taiwan_Bot_Tournament_2048/README.md

 [1] Szubert, M. amd Jaskowaski, W., “Temporal Difference Learning of N-tuple Networks for the Game 2048”, IEEE  CIG 2014 conference, August 2014.

-[2] I-Chen Wu, Kun-Hao Yeh, Chao-Chin Liang, Chia-Chuan Chang, and Han Chiang, "Cascade Temporal Difference Learning for 2048", the 2014 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2014), Taipei, Taiwan, Novemeber 2014.
+[2] I-Chen Wu, Kun-Hao Yeh, Chao-Chin Liang, Chia-Chuan Chang, and Han Chiang, "Multi-Stage Temporal Difference Learning for 2048", the 2014 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2014), Taipei, Taiwan, Novemeber 2014.

 Sorry that we don't have much time to refactor the code and make it look nice in documentation.
 To run the program, use our trained data which can be downloaded from http://aigames.nctu.edu.tw/~cgilab/download/.
 The code for TD learning is not included, since the performance varies depending on the trained data anyway.